GM2Calc/GM2Calc-tests/README.md

-# Himalaya integration tests
+# GM2Calc integration tests

-This package provides external integration tests for the Himalaya library.
+This package provides external integration tests for the GM2Calc library.
 To run all tests execute

     ./test.sh